First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: GNSS D3A Beam Mapping Results

 \subsection{Satellite Tracks}

-We use data taken over approximately three days between August 30, 2022 at 00:21:57 UTC to September 2, 2022 at 19:25:37 UTC.
-The D3A dish was pointed at (altitude, azimuth) = ($80.5^{\circ}$, $0^{\circ}$).
-We observe more than 80 satellites through one dish of the D3A in the 800-1200 MHz and 1200-1600 MHz output bands of the triplexer.
-We use the L1 frequency band (1575 MHz).
+We used data taken over approximately three days between August 30, 2022 at 00:21:57 UTC to September 2, 2022 at 19:25:37 UTC.
+The D3A dish was pointed at (elevation, azimuth) = ($80.5^{\circ}$, $0^{\circ}$).
+We observed more than 80 satellites through one dish of the D3A in the 800-1200\,MHz and 1200-1600\,MHz output bands of the triplexer.
+We used the L1 frequency band (1575\,MHz).
 This is due to seeing the most consistent and powerful measurements at L1 in these preliminary observations.
-There are 45 satellites which pass within 10 degrees of the center of the beam.
-The maximum binned power for tracks of the satellites seen over the course of approximately 72 hours through the D3A are shown in Figure \ref{fig:ex_satellites}.
-These include satellites from GPS, GLONASS, and Galileo.
-We zoom into altitudes close to the D3A beam center to clearly see the sharp increase in power as the satellites pass near boresight.
+There were 45 satellites which pass within 10 degrees of the centre of the beam.
+The maximum binned power for tracks of the satellites seen over the course of approximately 72 hours through the D3A are shown in Figure~\ref{fig:ex_satellites}.
+These included satellites from GPS, GLONASS, and Galileo.
+In Figure~\ref{fig:sub_ex_satellites}, we select six satellites passing closest to the D3A boresight to clearly see the sharp increase in power.